furnace915/stream-tv/README.md

 Create a user store
 Create a content store

-Create a service that returns "playing [classification][name]...." or "upgrade your plan to access this content" depending on the users plan, e.g., "playing Live Stream:  Sports - UM vs Ohio State"
+Create a service that returns "playing [category][name]...." or "upgrade your plan to access this content" depending on the users plan, e.g., "playing Live Stream:  Sports - UM vs Ohio State"

 Verify all plan rules (business rules) are accounted for so no one is able to stream content that does not fit their plan